-Over the past decade, Ionic Liquids have attracted much interest for their use as non-aqueous electrolytes in electrochemical applications.
-In this context, their conductivity as well as their electrochemical stability are the most important physical properties.
-Together with other interesting properties such as their negligible vapor pressure and their non-flammability, they appear to be ideal electrolytes for many interesting applications as already described and discussed in a growing number of publications.1
+Ionic liquids have attracted much interest for their use as non-aqueous electrolytes in electrochemical applications.
+In this context, their conductivity and electrochemical stability are the most important physical properties.
+Together with other properties, such as their negligible vapor pressure and non-flammability, they appear to be ideal electrolytes for many applications as described and discussed in a growing number of publications.1

-As mentioned above, one very interesting property is their conductivity.
-Typical values are in the range from 1.0 mS/cm to 10.0 mS/cm.
-Recently, interesting materials with conductivities above 20 mS/cm based on the imidazolium-cation were described: 1-ethyl-3-methylimidazolium thio-cyanate (Prod. # 07424) and 1-ethyl-3-methylimidazolium dicyanamide (Prod. # 00796).
+Typical conductivity values are in the range from 1.0 mS/cm to 10.0 mS/cm.
+Recently, materials with conductivities above 20 mS/cm based on the imidazolium-cation were described: 1-ethyl-3-methylimidazolium thio-cyanate (Product No. 07424) and 1-ethyl-3-methylimidazolium dicyanamide (Product No. 00796).

-Of course, a solution of a typical inorganic salt such as sodium chloride in water shows a higher conductivity.
-But if we compare other properties of this solution with an Ionic Liquid, significant disadvantages become obvious: aqueous electrolytes are liquid over a smaller temperature range and the solvent water is volatile!
+Of course, a solution of a typical inorganic salt such as sodium chloride in water has a higher conductivity.
+But, if we compare other properties of this solution with an ionic liquids, significant disadvantages become obvious: aqueous electrolytes are liquid over a smaller temperature range and the solvent water is volatile.

-Another very important property of Ionic Liquids is their wide electro-chemical window, which is a measure for their electrochemical stability against oxidation and reduction processes:
+Another important property of ionic liquids is their wide electro-chemical window, which is a measure for their electrochemical stability against oxidation and reduction processes:

 The materials showing the highest conductivities, 1-ethyl-3-methylimi-dazolium thiocyanate and dicyanamide exhibited the lowest electro-chemical stabilities.
-Nevertheless, these materials are good candidates for use in any application where a high conductivity combined with thermal stability and non-volatility is necessary, e.g., 1-dodecyl-3-methylimidazolium iodide (Prod. # 18289) in dye-sensitized solar cells.2
+Nevertheless, these materials are good candidates for use in any application where a high conductivity combined with thermal stability and non-volatility is necessary, e.g., 1-dodecyl-3-methylimidazolium iodide (Product No. 18289) in dye-sensitized solar cells.2

-The electrochemically most stable materials having comparable small conductivities (N-butyl-N-methylpyrrolidinium bis(trifluoromethyl-sulfonyl)imide (Prod. # 40963), triethylsulphonium bis(trifluoromethyl-sulfonyl)imide (Prod. # 08748), and N-methyl-N-trioctylammonium bis(trifluoromethylsulfonyl)imide (Prod. # 00797).
+The electrochemically most stable materials having comparable small conductivities (N-butyl-N-methylpyrrolidinium bis(trifluoromethyl-sulfonyl)imide (Product No. 40963), triethylsulphonium bis(trifluoromethyl-sulfonyl)imide (Product No. 08748), and N-methyl-N-trioctylammonium bis(trifluoromethylsulfonyl)imide (Product No. 00797).
 These materials are good electrolytes for use in batteries,3 fuel cells,4 metal deposition,5 and electrochemical synthesis of nano-particles.6